THREADING STATION EMPLOYEE HANDBOOK

 If you have any questions regarding any of the policy guidelines listed above, please contact your supervisor.

-XXI.
+XVII.
 THICK VS THIN EYEBROWS

-Thin eyebrows is the number one complaint we receive in the company.
+Thin eyebrows is the number one complaint we receive in this company.
 Always err towards doing the customers eyebrows thicker.
 You can always take off height but you cant add it back.
 See the example below